nationalarchives/front-end-development-guide/2016/bt-archives.md

 4. Print specific styles are contained within in a ```@media = print``` block

 #### Reviewer comments

+* h1 missing from print view
+* quote marks obstruct text for blockquotes
+* background images not printing if background turned off by print options

 #### Developer(s) actions in response